 Professional Social workers are helping people to overcome their life’s difficult problems and challenges.
-Now you must be thinking, if this is all a social worker does then what does a social care worker do or what is the difference between social worker and social care worker.
-A social worker’s profession gives emphasis on social justice and the model of social work is focused on the person-in-environment.
+Now you must be thinking, if this is all a social worker does then what does a social care worker do or what is the difference between a social worker and social care worker.
+A social worker’s profession emphasizes social justice and the model of social work is focused on the person-in-environment.

 A social worker helps moderately to address individuals, families, groups, and couples’ problems.
-A social worker provides proper counselling to their clients; provide the case management service to resolve their any kind of problems including abuse, poverty, unemployment, trauma, mental illness, addiction, educational issue and many more.
+A social worker provides proper counselling to their clients; provide case management service to resolve any kind of problem including abuse, poverty, unemployment, trauma, mental illness, addiction, educational issue, and many more.

-Generally, a social worker works with a non-profitable organization such as school, government agencies, hospitals, etc. for the common goods.
-Most of the social workers work with some organizations, communities and government agencies.
+Generally, a social worker works with non-profitable organizations such as schools, government agencies, hospitals, etc. for the common good.
+Most social workers work with organizations, communities, and government agencies.

-A social worker advocates for their client, fight for their injustice and inequalities.
+Social worker advocates for their client, and fight against their injustice and inequalities.
 They follow legislative advocacy and policy analysis to meet the client’s needs.

-How Social Worker differ from Social Care Worker?
+How do Social workers differ from Social Care workers?

 Social work is something that can be entitled as a “profession” whereas social care is a “job”.
-To understand customarily, practising for a profession needs a social work masters Ireland that is what exactly true in the present situation.
+To understand customarily, practising for a profession needs a social work master’s in Ireland which is what is exactly true in the present situation.
 If one aspires to become a social worker, he/she needs to pursue a degree in social work from a university.
-In case, one already has a degree in social work, he will be required with an MA or if he has any relevant experience or an equivalent qualification, he would be able to pursue a shorter term course in order to convert into a qualified social worker.
+In case, one already has a degree in social work, he will be required with an MA or if he has any relevant experience or an equivalent qualification, he would be able to pursue a shorter term course to convert into a qualified social worker.

 On the other hand, if one aspires to become a social care worker, he doesn’t need a qualification or degree from a university for that at all.
-Rather he can get on the job training and earn essential skills of a social care worker as well as a sort of experience that he can transfer it into a social worker qualification as discussed earlier as well.
+Rather he can get on-the-job training and earn the essential skills of a social care worker as well as a sort of experience that he can transfer into a social worker qualification as discussed earlier as well.

-Although the social care workers can eventually convert into social worker, it is totally different and vital job but equally respectful in terms of hard work and efforts.
-In addition, the social worker Ireland salary is almost similar to the social care worker salary in Ireland.
+Although the social care workers can eventually convert into social workers, it is a different and vital job but equally respectful in terms of hard work and effort.
+In addition, the social worker in Ireland’s salary is almost similar to the social care worker’s salary in Ireland.

-There are numerous reasons; one should choose social worker as their career.
-Some people choose it as their career because they are helping people from past and they would like to help others in the future, some choose this as they have a huge interest in helping people on a strong issue like mental illness, abuse, addictions.
+There are numerous reasons; one should choose a social worker as their career.
+Some people choose it as their career because they are helping people from the past and they would like to help others in the future, some choose this as they have a huge interest in helping people with strong issues like mental illness, abuse, and addictions.

-This career has great future opportunities with high social worker salary and this is among those professions which are developing day-by-day.
+This career has great future opportunities with a high social worker salary and this is among those professions which are developing day by day.

 If you have decided to choose this exciting field and want to become a social worker but you have no idea what steps you need to follow to become a social worker in Ireland then here, we are presenting some steps to become a social worker.